Content starts here

 “Most small business owners want to provide retirement benefits to their employees but lack the time, knowledge, and resources to do so,” AARP Minnesota State Director Cathy McLeer said in a statement.

-Vermont’s legislature unanimously passed a measure that would phase in a state-facilitated retirement savings program in 2025 for more than 88,000 workers in the state who lack access to a workplace plan.
-The bill awaits Gov. Phil Scott’s signature.
+In Vermont, Gov. Phil Scott signed legislation June 1 that would phase in a state-facilitated retirement savings program in 2025 for more than 88,000 workers in the state who lack access to a workplace plan.

-The legislation, like Minnesota's, requires employers who do not already offer a 401(k) or similar retirement plan to enroll their employees in a privately managed Roth IRA.
+The legislation, which won unanimous approval from state lawmakers, requires employers who do not already offer a 401(k) or similar retirement plan to enroll their employees in a privately managed Roth IRA.
 Contributions would be automatically deducted from workers’ paychecks, and those who do not wish to contribute may opt out.

-Read more about the new laws in Minnesota, Vermont and Missouri, and learn about state-facilitated retirement accounts in other states at our State Retirement Resource Center.
+Read more about states with work-and-save laws, and learn about state-facilitated retirement accounts at our State Retirement Resource Center.

 This post has been updated.